 Dr. Grissom received her Doctor of Veterinary Medicine from Texas A & M. She practices relief veterinary services around Tarrant County and allows Dr. Harris the opportunity to take time off each month.
 Dr. Grissom has one cat that she and her husband rescued.
 Dr. Grissom firmly believes in preventative medicine.
 Annual exams, vaccinations, and tests can detect health issues before they become health crises.
 In her spare time, Dr. Grissom enjoys bicycling, reading, baking and traveling with her husband.

 Briana joined our team in December 2021.
 Briana is the dog mom of Precious, who is a 14 year old Chihuahua that runs the house.
 Precious is on a special geriatric diet to keep her healthy.

 Veterinary Assistants are invaluable employees because they act as the doctor’s right hand and are a second set of eyes and ears.

 Vana, CVA II

-Amy is our newest employee, starting in 2019 as a kennel attendant.
+Amy started in 2019 as a kennel attendant.
 Amy has a 5-year-old Rottweiler at home named Fancy that is spoiled rotten!
 Amy understands the importance of feeding your pets high-quality pet food, as Fancy has been on Hill’s prescription diet J/D for her joints and mobility since 2016.